-Legal experts are raising questions about the objectivity of the investigation that eventually cleared state Rep. Jerry Govan of harassment following a staffer's allegation of unwanted hugs last year.
+Legal experts are raising questions about the objectivity of the investigation that eventually cleared state Rep. Jerry Govan of sexual harassment after a staffer complained of unwanted hugs last year.

 A female employee who worked for the lawmaker complained of unwanted, public hugs by the Orangeburg Democrat during the 2017 legislative session.
 The law firm Fisher & Phillips conducted an investigation into the allegation sometime in 2017.